Catherine M. Russell: Career

 After law school, Russell began working in Democratic politics.
 In 1984, Russell worked on Walter Mondale’s presidential campaign, on which she met her husband, Tom Donilon.
 In 1987, Russell worked on Joe Biden’s presidential campaign.

 On Capitol Hill, Russell was Counsel and then Senior Counsel to the Senate Judiciary Committee's Technology Subcommittee, chaired by Senator Patrick Leahy.
 She also was Staff Director to Judiciary Committee when it was chaired by then-Senator Biden.
 In that role, Russell worked on the successful passage of the Violence Against Women Act and the Supreme Court nominations of Justices Ruth Bader Ginsburg and Stephen Breyer.
 Russell later was Associate Deputy Attorney General under Janet Reno.

 In 2007, Russell returned to work part-time for then-Senator Biden who was the Chair of the Foreign Relations Committee.
 She drafted the International Violence Against Women Act of 2007, modeled on the legislation Biden had introduced in 1994.

 Obama administration

 Office of the Vice President

-Russell is a longtime adviser to both Vice President Biden and his wife Dr. Jill Biden.
+Russell is a longtime adviser to both Vice President Biden and his wife Jill Biden.
 During the 2008 presidential campaign, Russell was tapped to be chief of staff to then-second lady-elect Jill Biden—a position she held from 2009 to 2013.

 In that role, Russell managed the second lady's staff and worked on her initiatives to increase access to community college education and to support military families, through the Joining Forces program.
 Russell also oversaw a process to develop the government's first strategy on tackling gender-based violence globally.